 The Strategic Plan tasks us with providing intellectually challenging and rigorous academic experiences that are both high impact and immersive, while preparing students for life after Monmouth.
 All of the courses included in the minor do this, with many of them allowing students to partner with local public history sites for applied learning experiences that will give them concrete skills and shine on their resumes.
 Need some examples?

-Our Fall 2015 Oral History students transcribed and summarized oral history interviews for the National Guard Militia Museum of NJ (a Library of Congress affiliate), and conducted, transcribed, and summarized oral history interviews for the Monmouth Memories Oral History Program.
+Our Fall 2015 and Fall 2017 Oral History students transcribed and summarized oral history interviews for the National Guard Militia Museum of NJ (a Library of Congress affiliate), and conducted, transcribed, and summarized oral history interviews for the Monmouth Memories Oral History Program.

 Our Fall 2016 Introduction to Public History students transcribed and summarized oral history interviews and digitized archival documents for the